classicfoo/Terse/README.md

 3. Log in with the default credentials:
    - **Username:** `admin`
    - **Password:** `password`
+4. Change the default username and password from the "Edit Account" link.
-4. Create new posts from the "New Post" link.
+5. Create new posts from the "New Post" link.

 The database file `blog.db` will be created automatically in the project root.